 - Serve over Lebanese Rice Pilaf and sprinkle with fresh minced parsley.

-Too hot to use the oven this summer?
 Check out my Healthy Slow Cooker Recipes board!